From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 Recruitment and onboarding HR KPIs benefits infographic

-5 benefits why measuring recruitment and onboarding KPIs matter, infographic by author
+5 benefits of why measuring recruitment and onboarding KPIs matter, infographic by author

 1. Time-to-Hire (TTH)